 Testimonials and reviews are vital when it comes to gaining credibility in the eyes of your visitors – especially first timers to your site.

 Understand that social proof – the psychological phenomenon that makes a person believe that their behavior is “correct” based on the actions of the people around them – is fundamental to converting your leads.

 - 91% of online consumers aged 18-34 trust reviews as much as a personal recommendation.

 - On the other hand, 94% of consumers say that negative online reviews has caused them to avoid a business.

 So make sure that you use genuine reviews and use only credible customer review sites because 60% of consumers look to Google for reviews.

 For B2C companies, have reviews up on sites like:

 For B2B companies, have reviews up on sites like:

-As it is one major reason why people will buy from you, you also need to add trust elements on your website.
+Another important element to get people to buy from you is adding trust elements to your website.
 A few trust signals you need to have are:

 - Payment assurances (e.g. various payment methods, trust badges, certifications, SSL)